Comprehensive Guide to Residential Strata Insurance in QLD

 - Strata insurance is not simply a type of Home Insurance or Landlord Insurance; it differs in both its make-up and its aims.

-Residential strata insurance plays an established role in the protection and management of shared living environments throughout Queensland.
-Sometimes, even a small-unit complex or a multi-storey residential development can be a strata property, which, besides multiple owners, shared responsibilities, and common risks, also differs in several aspects from single-family homes.
-Understanding residential strata insurance in QLD will help strata owners not only become aware of its framework but also learn about the cover and exclusions.
+Residential strata insurance plays an established role in protecting and managing shared living environments throughout Queensland.
+Sometimes, even a small-unit complex or a multi-storey residential development can be a strata property.
+Besides multiple owners, it involves shared responsibilities, common risks, and key differences from single-family homes.

 This guide provides general information only.
 It is not financial product advice and does not take into account individual goals, financial situations, or needs.
-Readers should, before making a choice about an insurance product, refer to the relevant Product Disclosure Statement (PDS), Target Market Determination (TMD), and Financial Services Guide (FSG) and seek independent, professional advice if necessary.

 What Is Residential Strata Insurance?